• Individual Investor

 Start early and move some money to a Roth IRA.
 Even if you’re years away from turning 73, it may be helpful to plan ahead.

 While you are not allowed to roll over your RMDs into a Roth IRA, you may be permitted to convert the remaining money within your retirement accounts to a Roth IRA.
 Keep in mind, however, that you would be required to pay taxes at your ordinary income rate on the money you convert in the year of the conversion.
+With a Roth IRA, all earnings can be withdrawn tax-free if you’re older than 59½ and your initial investment in the Roth IRA was made at least five years earlier.

 Having a source of tax-free income could give you more flexibility in controlling your tax liability in future years.
 (Note that access to converted dollars before age 59½ has restrictions.)